Lab Director

 Postdoctoral Fellow

-Ph.D., Mechanical Engineering And Kinesiology, Michigan State University, U.S.A.
+Ph.D., Mechanical Engineering And Kinesiology, Michigan State University, East Lansing, U.S.A.

 B.S., Mechanical Engineering, National Institute of Technology Karnataka, India.